 To review, a few potential health concerns for these dogs include:

 - Degenerative myelopathy

-These Inuit Dogs have a very loyal and friendly personality.
-These traits make this breed a great option for family.
-Northern Inuit dogs are also loyal and intelligent dogs.
+These intelligent Northern Inuit Dogs have a very loyal and friendly personality.
+These traits make this breed a great option for a family, but they will form a strong bond with their main human.